 - Because iron-on transfer has the heat protection layer, which will not be cut, this can serve as the carrier/mat during cutting.
 The material will need to be at least 4" wide so that both sides will be gripped by the pinch wheels.
-If you are cutting from from scraps, then use a cutting mat to hold the material during the cut. - The force required is ~100 for regular iron-on.
-Other types may require higher settings.
+If you are cutting from from scraps, then use a cutting mat to hold the material during the cut. - The force required is ~240 for regular iron-on.
+Other types may require higher settings. .
 Be sure to do a test cut first and then see if vinyl layer will peel away from backing. - Remember to reverse your image before cutting!
 Because you are cutting with the adhesive side up, you'll be flipping the material over, after weeding and before pressing.
-To mirror your image, select it and then apply the Mirror function. - Cut around your image with scissors before weeding.
+To mirror your image, select it and then click on the Mirror icon at the bottom of the screen. - Cut around your image with scissors before weeding.
 Note that it's really hard to see the cut image, so be careful! - Use a paper piercer or craft knife to grab onto a piece of the waste vinyl and then pull to remove.
 Remember to weed small internal parts, as well.